 N = length of dsDNA amplicon

-660 g/mole = average mass of 1 bp dsDNA
+660 g/mol = average mass of 1 bp dsDNA

-† The actual oligonucleotide MW (in Daltons or g/mole) is provided on the IDT Spec Sheet for each oligonucleotide and can be substituted for this arithmetic phrase, which only provides an average MW for a sequence of this length.
+† The actual oligonucleotide MW (in Daltons or g/mol) is provided on the IDT Spec Sheet for each oligonucleotide and can be substituted for this arithmetic phrase, which only provides an average MW for a sequence of this length.

-Let free software do it for you!
+Let a free copy number calculator do it for you!